-The basic principle of solar water pump system is to use semiconductor solar cells to convert solar energy directly into electricity, and then use various motors to drive water pumps for water lifting from deep wells, rivers, lakes and other water sources.
-In some small and medium power solar pump systems, brushless DC motor is often used as the driving motor, but in some larger power solar pump systems, asynchronous AC motor is also used as the driving motor.
-In the case of AC asynchronous motor as driving motor, solar pump inverter(solar variable frequency drive) is usually used to control.
+The basic principle of a solar water pump system is to use semiconductor solar cells to convert solar energy directly into electricity, and then use various motors to drive water pumps for water lifting from deep wells, rivers, lakes, and other water sources.
+In some small and medium-power solar pump systems, a brushless DC motor is often used as the driving motor, but in some larger-power solar pump systems, an asynchronous AC motor is also used as the driving motor.
+In the case of an AC asynchronous motor as a driving motor, a solar pump inverter(solar variable frequency drive) is usually used to control.

 Composition of the system

-Solar pumping system is usually composed of solar photovoltaic array, solar pump inverter and pump.
+A solar pumping system is usually composed of a solar photovoltaic array, solar pump inverter, and pump.
 Its structure diagram is shown in Figure 1.

 Fig. 1 Photovoltaic water pump system composition

-Unlike our common water pump system which uses AC as power supply, solar water pump system uses DC power output from solar panel as power supply.
-The output of solar photovoltaic array is a strong non-linear DC power supply, which is greatly affected by sunshine, ambient temperature and other meteorological factors.
-In order to realize the maximum output power potential of PV array under any sunshine, ambient temperature and other conditions, a controller which can make the power supply and load work harmoniously, efficiently and stably is needed.
-The solar pump inverter in Figure 1 is to achieve this function, mainly to achieve MPPT (maximum power point tracking), inverters and some protection functions.
-Pump is the executive mechanism of the system.
+Unlike our common water pump system which uses AC as a power supply, the solar water pump system uses DC power output from solar panels as a power supply.
+The output of the solar photovoltaic array is a strong non-linear DC power supply, which is greatly affected by sunshine, ambient temperature, and other meteorological factors.
+In order to realize the maximum output power potential of a PV array under any sunshine, ambient temperature, and other conditions, a controller that can make the power supply and load work harmoniously, efficiently, and stably is needed.
+The solar pump inverter in Figure 1 is to achieve this function, mainly to achieve MPPT (maximum power point tracking), inverters, and some protection functions.
+The pump is the executive mechanism of the system.
 The solar pump inverter drives the motor and water pump.
 The load system can be adjusted by adjusting the speed of the pump.

 Working principle